Samagra-Development/templater/Readme.md

 }
 ```

 In the above case, Whenever the text “Original Text” is hit, It will be immediately replaced by the contents of the value parameter "This is the new text which will be replaced".
-Similarly, when the string “Pratik” is found, it will be directly replaced by the string “Sam”.
+Similarly, when the string “Jason” is found, it will be directly replaced by the string “Sam”.

 2. Cloud Functions: